ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Lifestyle choices to lower cancer risk

 One way to lower your risk of breast cancer is by getting regular physical activity.
 Studies suggest that 30 to 60 minutes per day of moderate- to high-intensity physical activity is associated with a lower breast cancer risk.
-Other ways to lower your risk include staying at a healthy weight and avoiding the use of oral contraceptive pills or hormone replacement therapy after menopause.
+Other ways to lower your risk include staying at a healthy weight and avoiding the use of hormone replacement therapy with both estrogen and progestin after menopause.
 Breastfeeding may also reduce breast cancer risk.
 Learn about more lifestyle choices that may help lower your risk of breast cancer.

 Surgery to lower cancer risk